THE MEDJAY (KEMET'S ELITE PARAMILITARY FORCE)

 The Medjay were originally a semi-nomadic people whose homeland was in the eastern desert in Nubia, ranging from Kemet (Egypt) to the Red Sea.
 They are mentioned as early as 2400 BC, when Kemetic texts recorded them as warriors serving within the Kemetic military, the police force as well as administrators within the Government.
-Later ancient texts also document their presence as soldiers at fortresses built along the Iteru (Nile) in Nubia.
+Later ancient texts also document their presence as soldiers at fortresses built along the Iteru (Nile) in Ta-Nehesy (Land of the Nubians).
 Their role serving as forces of authority was so enduring that by the time of the New Kingdom the name Medjay had become synonymous with the word for police.
 The Medjay's closet living ancestors are the Beja and live in the Sudanese states of Red Sea around Port Sudan, River Nile, Al Qadarif and Kassala, as well as in Northern Red Sea, Gash-Barka, and Anseba Regions in Eritrea, and southeastern Egypt.

-"I sailed north to my victory to drive back the ASIATICS, my courageous Army in front of me like a flame of fire, with the Bowmen of the Medjay upland of our encampment ready to seek out the Asiatics." - Stela of King Kamose, 17th Dynasty.
+"I sailed north to my victory to drive back the ASIATICS, my courageous Army in front of me like a flame of fire, with the Bowmen of the Medjay upland of our encampment ready to seek out the Asiatics."

 By the Eighteenth Dynasty during the New Kingdom, the Medjay were an elite paramilitary police force.
 Archers formed the core of Nehesy (Nubian) armies that vied with Kemet for control over parts of the Nile valley, conquered Kemet in the 8th century BCE and expelled the Libyan usurpers..
 Nearly a century later they would ally with the Kushites and Upper Kemites to confront the troops of the Assyrian empire.
 The skill of Medjay archers made them valued members in the military forces of other lands.
 Kemetic texts as early as 2400 BC note Nehesy in Kemetyu armies having military alliances.
 Representations of Medjay warriors appear in Kemetic tomb models, reliefs, and paintings in all periods of ancient Egyptian history.
 Nubian archers also served as warriors in the imperial army of Persia in the first millennium BCE and their presence in Persia was documented on a relief from the Apadana palace (c.
 500 BC) where it shows a Kushite delegation into Persia during the ruled of Xerxes I.